Mikael-Kolehmainen/base-project-react/README.md

 <h1>base-project-react</h1>
 <h2>About</h2>
 <p style='font-size: 16px; text-align: justify; text-justify: inter-word;'>
   This is my foundation for all my React web projects.
-It's written in TypeScript and also includes the backend in the same application for simplicity.
+It's written in JavaScript and also includes the backend in the same application for simplicity.
 I have also added comments to the code.
 Prettier is configured to work in this application.
   This README file also serves as a template for my other projects.